How many times have you heard- “Cash is the King”?

 - Know your needs, especially dietary needs.
 Do you prefer a vegetarian diet, a non-vegetarian diet, a keto diet, a GAPS diet, a gluten-free diet, a Mediterranean diet, etc?
 No matter what your diet is, there will be certain food staples you will always include in your food.
 Know what those staples are.
 Make a handy list of them for your family to refer to.
 This list not only helps you make healthy meals at home but it can also save you good money in your regular food/ grocery shopping trips.
 Get a simple ingredient list we maintain in our household in this article.

-- In this world where pesticides and chemicals are leaching into our food sources, it is wise to shift to sustainably raised, harvested and unprocessed organic NON-GMO foods.
+- In this world where pesticides and chemicals are leaching into our food sources, it is wise to shift to sustainably raised, harvested, and unprocessed organic NON-GMO foods.
 But who are we kidding?
 That stuff is so expensive.
 Buying all organic foods easily exceeds the normal household budget.
 Growing our own food sounds very fancy for our current living conditions.
 An In house garden calls me as I write this.
 But until then buying for local farmers and local CSA groups is the next best option.
 For perishables, our rule is to buy whatever is in season.
-This ensures that we do not consume foods that are processed for long term storage and consumption.
-We also use this handy list of Clean 15 and Dirty Dozens food list regularly updated by EWG ( Environmental Working Group).
+This ensures that we do not consume foods that are processed for long-term storage and consumption.
+We also use this handy list of Clean 15 and Dirty Dozens food lists regularly updated by EWG ( Environmental Working Group).
 While you are at EWG, browse around and get to know the healthy alternatives for common household goods.
 I will cover them in a separate article/ post as well.
 For now, check out EWG’s healthy living app to make wise and healthy purchases

 - Know the shops where you can buy these staple food ingredients and keep a price list for them.
 A simple paper-based price list a good start.
 This list will grow eventually as you get to know more great and convenient stores.
 We generally track 2 local grocery shops (Aldi and Stop and Shop) sales and stock up on non-perishable foods on the sale days.
 Plus, there are certain foods and nonfood items, we always get at Costco and Vitacost (an online health food store).

 - Have a rough idea of your grocery or food budget for a month/ week.
 Having this budget in mind will help you limit the purchases.
 This is good for in-store purchases with credit cards but very important for online purchases.
-We generally limit our shopping trips to once a month for bulk non-perishables and once a week for filler items like milk, eggs, fresh vegetables.
+We generally limit our shopping trips to once a month for bulk non-perishables and once a week for filler items like milk, eggs, and fresh vegetables.
 For weekly shopping, we use just a plain whiteboard to write the list as item inventory starts running low.

 - Last but not the least, make an entry on your spending tracker for the amount you spent and the due date of paying off the credit card balance.
 Keep this very easy and fast for you to track.
 Because your tracker is complicated with too many details to fill, you may just slack off using it after a few initial attempts.
 We just enter the details of our shopping trip on the phone and tally it every month.
 If you prefer a paper or digital tracker, read our budget article here.